wso2-attic/docs-ciam-cloud/en/docs/guides/organization-login/try-organization-login.md

 By default the **Username & Password** authentication step is added to the Sign-in flow.
 You can remove it from the sign-in flow of the application.
 By doing so, you will be directed to the created organization IdP for authentication.

-If you want to proceed with both authentication steps, refer **Add additional authentication steps** tip for instructions.

 !!! tip "Add additional authentication steps"